menu

 Demographics

-The education level of Cooperstown citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-20.00% of adults 25 and older in Cooperstown have a college degree.
+In terms of college education, Cooperstown is nearly on par with the US average for all cities of 21.84%: 20.00% of adults 25 and older in Cooperstown have a bachelor's degree or advanced degree.

 The per capita income in Cooperstown in 2022 was $37,746, which is middle income relative to North Dakota, and upper middle income relative to the rest of the US.
 This equates to an annual income of $150,984 for a family of four.
 However, Cooperstown contains both very wealthy and poor people as well.